Mobile impurity coupled to correlated lattice bosons: Impurity in a Mott-insulating bath

 \paragraph*{Weak repulsion: nearly-free defect with minimal dressing.} For repulsive impurity-bath couplings $U_{\mathrm{ib}}/t\!\lesssim\!12.0$, the impurity behaves as a mobile, nearly-free defect propagating through the rigid Mott-insulating background.
 Figure~\ref{fig:MIrep1}(a) shows the cumulative bath response $\Delta N(R)$: the minimum $\Delta N_{\min}$ is extremely shallow ($|\Delta N_{\min}|\ll 0.02$), and its radius lies at $R(\Delta N_{\min})\approx 1$–$2$ sites, as quantified in Fig.~\ref{fig:MIrep1}(b).
 The impurity-centered correlator $C_{\mathrm{ib}}(R)$ [Fig.~\ref{fig:MIrep2}(a)] exhibits only a small on-site dip with no visible tails, reflecting the short-range, weak rearrangement available in an incompressible background.
 The on-site contrast $C_{\mathrm{ib}}(0)$ [inset of Fig.~\ref{fig:MIrep2}] remains near zero.
 Consistent with this picture, the impurity winding number $\langle W_{\mathrm{imp}}^2\rangle$ remains large and changes less than $10\%$ [Fig.~\ref{fig:MIrep3}(a)], demonstrating that the impurity retains coherent mobility even in the absence of superfluidity of the bath.

-\paragraph*{Strong repulsion: formation of a localized vacancy defect.} As $U_{\mathrm{ib}}/t$ increases beyond approximately $13.0$, a sharp restructuring occurs in all observables.
+\paragraph*{Strong repulsion: formation of a self-trapped vacancy defect.} As $U_{\mathrm{ib}}/t$ increases beyond approximately $13.0$, a sharp restructuring occurs in all observables.
 The cumulative bath-density deformation develops a deep, quantized minimum $\Delta N_{\min}\approx -1$ [Fig.~\ref{fig:MIrep1}(c)], and the radius $R(\Delta N_{\min})$ jumps to a larger value $\approx 2$ or $3$ [Fig.~\ref{fig:MIrep1}(b)].
 These two signatures indicate that the impurity \emph{expels exactly one} bath boson from its vicinity.
 The radial impurity-centered correlator $C_{\mathrm{ib}}(R)$ develops a strongly negative on-site value and a small compensating positive overshoot at larger $R$ [Fig.~\ref{fig:MIrep2}(a)].
 Importantly, neither the magnitude $|\Delta N_{\min}|$ nor the overall profile changes with further increase of $U_{\mathrm{ib}}/t$: the vacancy-defect formation is strictly quantized and fully saturated.

 \paragraph*{Coherence collapse and quantized particle loss.} The vacancy-defect formation is accompanied by a collapse of coherent motion.
-The winding number $\langle W_{\mathrm{imp}}^2\rangle$ drops rapidly once $U_{\mathrm{ib}}/t \simeq 13.0$ and approaches zero for larger impurity-bath couplings [Fig.~\ref{fig:MIrep3}(a)], signaling complete localization of the impurity–vacancy composite object.
+The winding number $\langle W_{\mathrm{imp}}^2\rangle$ drops rapidly once $U_{\mathrm{ib}}/t \simeq 13.0$ and approaches zero for larger impurity-bath couplings [Fig.~\ref{fig:MIrep3}(a)], signaling complete self-trapping of the impurity–vacancy composite object.
 Simultaneously, the total bath particle number $N_{\mathrm{b}}$ decreases by \emph{exactly one} particle [Fig.~\ref{fig:MIrep3}(b)], confirming that the impurity binds to a vacancy in the Mott-insulating background.
-This behavior is fundamentally distinct from the superfluid case discussed in companion: there, localization proceeds through a continuous redistribution of density, while in the Mott-insulating regime it is enforced by the discrete and gapped nature of particle–hole excitations.
-The impurity therefore transitions from a nearly-free defect to a fully localized vacancy defect as $U_{\mathrm{ib}}/t$ increases, providing a demonstration of defect-mediated localization in an incompressible quantum state.
+This behavior is fundamentally distinct from the superfluid case discussed in companion: there, self-trapping proceeds through a continuous redistribution of density, while in the Mott-insulating regime it is enforced by the discrete and gapped nature of particle–hole excitations.
+The impurity therefore transitions from a nearly-free defect to a fully self-trapped vacancy defect as $U_{\mathrm{ib}}/t$ increases, providing a demonstration of defect-mediated self-trapping in an incompressible quantum state.